Jacob-Walton/Jacob-Walton/README.md

 ## About Me

-Backend developer who likes working with APIs, databases, and system architecture.
+Full-stack developer who likes working with APIs, databases, and system architecture.

 ### Languages & Frameworks